RaafaPimentel/kabug-rb/README.md

 # kabug-rb
-Repository of the project Kabug with Cucumber, Capybara and Ruby
+BDD web test automation lab with Cucumber, Capybara, Docker and Jenkins pipeline.

 ## how to execute the project.